OmarMahmoud97/react-parralax-dog-background/README.md

-3d background animation of dog walking through city with a parrallax effect
+3d background animation of dog walking through city with a parrallax effect for future freelance job